-- 3. In the Language Dialect field, select RM/COBOL. - Click OK.
+- Set Language Dialect to RM/COBOL. - 4.
+Click Apply and Close.

 The RM/COBOL dialect is applied to any program within the project, unless that program overrides it by setting the DIALECT directive explicitly within the source code.

 Import your RM/COBOL Source Code